 Except the reclusive genius is not a man, and she’s not looking for employment.

-Amelia Smith was born in Shanghai, and taken in by English missionaries.
+Amelia Smith was taken in by English missionaries as a child.
 She’s not interested in Captain Hunter’s promises or his ambitions.
 But the harder he tries to convince her, the more she realizes that there is something she wants from him: She wants everything.
 And she’ll have to crack the frozen shell he’s made of his heart to get it.

 All my books get code names.
 This one is called: DINOSAUR EMOJI.
 Yes, you read that right.
 DINOSAUR EMOJI.
 RAWR.

 It was midsummer in tea-trading season, yet Captain Grayson Hunter had not come to Fuzhou for tea.
 Tea was the treasure of traders with small aspirations—those who wished only to build fortunes through buying and selling.
 Grayson’s small aspirations had combusted in battle five years ago.
 Instead, he had come here to fuel his grander ambitions.

 He had made his way halfway up the hill where the Westerners lived on the southern side of the Min River.
 From this height, he could see the signs of the old empire at play.
 His cousin’s ship, brought carefully up the Min, was docked in the harbors below.
 From here, the Lenity seemed like a toy, barely distinguishable from the other Western steamships that clamored for space, fighting—politely, always politely!—for trade goods that would bring them their little fortunes.

 Crowding the northern docks were Chinese river junks, low and flat, that had come from the tea plantations that scattered the hills and mountains further inland.

 Every single one of the people below thought that they traded in goods—tea, silk, grain—and every single one of them was wrong.